Edna Murray

-Edna "Rabbit" Murray (1898–1966) was a criminal associated with several high-profile gangs in the Depression-era of the early 1930s.
+Edna "Rabbit" Murray (1898–1966) was an American criminal associated with several high-profile gangs in the Depression-era of the early 1930s.
 Although popularly known to the press as the "Kissing Bandit" for kissing a male robbery victim, she was known in the underworld as "Rabbit" for her skills in breaking out of the penitentiary.

 She was married to two criminals in the 1920s, but is best known as the lover and crime partner of Volney Davis.

-Life
+Biography

+Early life

 Born Martha Edna Stanley, she was the daughter of Nicholas and Luella Stanley in Marion, Kansas.
 She moved with her father to Oklahoma at an early age.
 As a teenager, she married a man named Paden with whom, in 1915, she had a son, Preston.
 She and Paden soon separated.
 She married again to Walter Price, but that marriage also failed.

-Crime career
+Criminal career

 Murray was working as a waitress when she met robber Volney Davis, who became her lover.
 He was imprisoned for life in 1918.
 She moved to Kansas City, Missouri where she joined her younger sister Doris, who was living with criminal Emory Connell.
 Murray met and married Connell's partner, jewel thief "Diamond Joe" Sullivan.
-Sullivan was convicted of a 1923 murder of a policeman in 1924 and was executed.
+Sullivan was convicted of a 1923 murder of a policeman and was executed in 1924.

 After Sullivan's death, she met and married another criminal, Jack Murray.
-On October 1, 1925 Edna and Murray were sentenced to 25 years for a Kansas City, Missouri holdup.
+On October 1, 1925, Edna Murray and Jack Murray were sentenced to 25 years for a Kansas City, Missouri holdup.
 It was this crime that earned Edna the nickname "the Kissing Bandit", after she supposedly kissed victim H. H. Southward.
 On May 2, 1927, Edna escaped from Missouri State Penitentiary and remained free until arrested in Chicago on September 10, 1931.
-She made a one-day escape from prison on November 4, 1931, and then a third escape on December 13, 1932, having sawn through the bars of her cell, assisted by another prisoner, Irene McCann, who escaped with her.
+She made a one-day escape from prison on November 4, 1931, and then a third escape on December 13, 1932, having sawed through the bars of her cell, assisted by another prisoner, Irene McCann, who escaped with her.

 Edna joined up with Volney Davis again, who had also absconded from prison in 1932.
 The two continued their crime spree and later settled down in Aurora, Illinois.
 Her son Preston joined them, and participated in their crimes.
 The couple soon joined up with the Barker-Karpis gang.
 Edna's sister Doris was now living with outlaw Jess Doyle, also a member of the Barker-Karpis gang.

 On April 23, 1934, outlaws John Dillinger, Homer Van Meter and John "Red" Hamilton arrived at Murray's home seeking refuge after being ambushed by federal agents and police at their hideout near Rhinelander, Wisconsin.
 Hamilton, having been badly wounded during the shootout, had been denied treatment by Chicago mob doctor Joseph Moran and died of his injuries several days after arriving at their Aurora home.
 Murray and Davis were later present during his secret funeral, in which he was buried in an unmarked grave.